I've been reorganizing my code snippets repo, and among other things I've updated my dark mode support for modern SvelteKit.

 and other things in various states of done-ness.

 Sometimes I wish I could code all day and night, but when not hacking on

 something or spending time with my family, I enjoy good coffee, nature

 photography, reading nonfiction and sci-fi, and improving my nascent design

 and UX skills.
 I'm also active in my church and run the sound board there

 Where to find me

-way to contact me, or you can email me at daniel at this domain.
+way to contact me.
+You can also email me at daniel at this domain

 About this site

 The website is written using SvelteKit,